powershellfish/powershellfish.github.io/README.md

 >
 >>*I'm a little slow with the updates right now since I started this data analyst certificate program!
 Those files are starting to stack up in my repo and are almost entirely labs and other simple/probably not very interesting things.*
 >
 >This is the main page for my GitHub projects and where I will show you what I'm working on.
+It's also where I share a little bit about myself and other things I'm interested in.
 I used [Jekyll](https://jekyllrb.com/) to render my default README markdown file into this webpage.
 >
 >This process was kind of confusing to me when I was new to Git/coding/markdown, so I wrote a short walkthrough [here](https://github.com/powershellfish/powershellfish.github.io/wiki/How-I-Set-Up-My-GitHub-User-Page).
 The walkthrough assumes no prior knowledge for any part of the process or the tools used to complete it.
 >